ShubhamMMahajan/Snake_AI/README.md

 # Snake AI

+## Demo
+This program takes up a lot of CPU power.
+To run the trained AI, simply download this git repository and run demo.py.
+Make sure you dont exit out of the pygame or else the program will crash due to the number of operations occuring in a short amount of time.

 ## Deep Q Learning
 My first attempt to create a snake AI was by using deep q learning.
 Unfortunately, this method did not work.
 While the snake was trained to go to the appropriate X coordinate or the appropriate Y coordinate it could never learn them both.
 I tried to change my hyper-parameters by adjusting the learning rate or the discount rate.
 This cause the neural network to converge to one output regardless of what input I gave.
 I still have the deep q learning code in snake_ai_DQN.py and dqn_agent.py if you want to take a look at that.